 4. Does Performance Max mean it maximizes your Google Ads performance?

 No. The term “Performance Max” is somewhat of a misnomer.
 Performance Max can help advertisers maximize and scale their ad budgets by reaching audiences outside of Search.
 It also uses machine-learning to improve your ad performance as more data is collected.
-However, Performance Max campaigns do not deliver the best overall ad performance, especially in comparison to a more intent-targeted campaign like Search.
+However, Performance Max campaigns do not necessarily deliver the best overall ad performance, especially in comparison to a more intent-targeted campaign like Search.

 Need help?
 Let’s chat!